jwaterson/medexpress-consultation/README.md

 A service which serves the backend of MedExpress's consultation process.

 The consultation process comprises the following steps:
-1. a user is asked a series of questions relating to a condition they are experiencing to determine their eligibility for a medicine used to treat said condition.
+1. A user is asked a series of questions relating to a condition they are experiencing to determine their eligibility for a medicine used to treat said condition.
-2. the answers they provide then inform a response served to the frontend indicating whether they are eligible for medication.
+2. The answers they provide then inform a response served to the frontend indicating whether they are eligible for medication.

 ## Requirements

-* Java 17
+- Java 17
-* Maven
+- Maven
-* A desire to remedy your condition!
+- A desire to remedy your condition!

 ## Tech